sanjaymishraGit/MachineLearning/README.md

 # MachineLearning
-This is for Machine learning projects
+This repository is for Machine learning projects